Embedding the prime model of real exponentiation into o-minimal exponential fields: Exponential algebraic closures

 The aim of this note is to show that, under the assumption of Schanuel's Conjecture, the prime model of $\Texp$ is embeddable into any o-minimal $\EXP$-field (see \Autoref{cor:scprimeemb}).
-This result will be deduced from the more general \Autoref{thm:eclembeddable}.
-The proof of \Autoref{thm:eclembeddable} relies on K\H{o}nig's Infinity Lemma, which we introduce in the following.
+This result will be deduced from the following.